Updated August 26, 2023

 Calendar-Based Budgeting: Dollarbird

 Most apps just list your expenses by category.
-But this doesn't help you plan out your expenses and prepare for bill due dates.
+But this doesn't help you plan out your expenses and prepare to pay bills.

 Dollarbird is a calendar-based app that helps you manage your cash flow on a monthly and daily basis.
 If you have irregular income or unpredictable expenses, Dollarbird could be perfect for you.